 The double blind study meant that some of the participants did not get the laser treatment.
 The machine was on stand-by mode for those assigned to the placebo or sham portion of the study.

-Eye examinations were performed every six months, out to two years post-treatment and the results were compared to an untreated group with early AMD.
+Eye examinations were performed every six months, out to four years post-treatment and the results were compared to an untreated group with early AMD.

 1. This type of laser is safe